 Check out of the hotel in the morning and transfer to the island of Djerba.
-On arrival, enjoy lunch in a local restaurant before some free time to explore the lively souq.
+On arrival, enjoy a special farewell lunch with Iain and fellow travellers, followed by a guided tour of the lively souq.

 In the afternoon, transfer to Djerba airport for a flight back to Tunis (flight included in the tour price).

 Arrive in Tunis in the late afternoon and transfer to the hotel.

 Check out of the hotel and transfer to Tunis Carthage Airport.

 Tour arrangements conclude on arrival at the airport.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation, either before or after the tour.